StackExchange/StackExchange.Metrics/README.md

 If none of the built-in metric types meet your specific needs, it's easy to [create your own](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricTypes.md#create-your-own).

-### Metric Groups

-Metric groups allow you to easily setup metrics which share the same name, but with different tag values.
-[See Documentation](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricGroup.md).

-### Metric sets
+### Metric Sources

-Metric sets are pre-packaged sets of metrics that are useful across different applications.
-[See Documentation](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricSet.md) for further details.
+Metric sets are pre-packaged sources of metrics that are useful across different applications.
+[See Documentation](https://github.com/StackExchange/StackExchange.Metrics/blob/master/docs/MetricSources.md) for further details.

 ## Implementation Notes

-Periodically a `MetricsCollector` instance serializes all the metrics that it is responsible for collecting.
+Periodically a `MetricsCollector` instance serializes all the metrics from the sources attached to it.
-When it does so it serially calls Serialize on each metric which eventually results in a call to WriteValue.
+When it does so it serially calls `WriteReadings` on each metric.
 WriteValue uses an `IMetricBatch` to assist in writing metrics into an endpoint-defined format using an implementation of `IBufferWriter<byte>` for buffering purposes.